-During the SAP review, which is conducted every June or weekly thereafter if a FAFSA is received after the initial review, progress is reviewed in several areas.
-Academic disqualification by the university, unit and time limits required to complete a degree, and the total number of units attempted at Northridge compared to the number of units completed at Northridge are all taken into consideration.
+SAP initial review is conducted every June and weekly thereafter for applications received after the initial review.
+The areas reviewed include academic disqualification by the university; unit and time limits required to complete a degree; and the total number of units attempted compared to the number of units completed.

-If you do not meet one or more of the standards for each measure, you will not be eligible for further financial aid of any kind, including federal loans.
+If you do not meet one or more of the standards for each measure, you will not be eligible for grants, work-study or federal loans at CSUN until you regain eligibility by meeting all standards or file an appeal that is approved.
 A notice will be emailed to you detailing the standards that have not been met.
-The notice will include a link to the Appeal Form if you have passed at least 50 percent of the units attempted at Northridge.
-The form will include further instructions.
+The notice will include a link to the Appeal Form and will include further instructions.

 How are maximum units and the pass rate determined?

-For detailed information about maximum units and the completion ratio, please read “Maximum Units and Pass Rate” information on this web page.
+For detailed information about maximum units and the completion ratio, please read “Maximum Units and Pass Rate” section on this page.

 How do students regain eligibility after not passing enough attempted units and being told they are not eligible for appeal?

-Eligibility for financial aid will be reestablished when the student has successfully attained the minimum 80 percent pass rate for Northridge units attempted and can graduate within the maximum unit limit.
+Eligibility for financial aid will be reestablished when the student has successfully attained the minimum 71 percent pass rate for units attempted and can graduate within the maximum unit limit.

-Undergraduate students who have completed at least 50 percent of Northridge units attempted, but fewer than 75 percent, may appeal only if they meet at least one of the following conditions:
+Undergraduate students who have completed less than 71 percent, including transfer units, may appeal only if they meet at least one of the following conditions:

 You will receive a link to the appeal form in your SAP notice.